The Connection Between Irritable Bowel Syndrome (IBS) and Endometriosi – somedays

 Flaxseed Heatpad

-Designed to fit comfortably over your pelvis, this weighted heatpad is handmade and custom embroidered in-house.
+Designed to fit comfortably over your pelvis, this weighted heatpad is hand made and custom embroidered in-house.
 Warm again and again in the microwave or oven to enjoy long-lasting heat infused with chamomile essential oil for aromatic bliss.

 $65.00